bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Requests and responses

 BigCommerce will send and receive data using JSON.
 The request for rates will always be formatted using the [Base Rate Request Model](https://developer.bigcommerce.com/api-reference/store-management/shipping-provider-api/shipping-provider/requestshippingrates).
 The response for rates should be formatted using the [Carrier Quote Object](https://developer.bigcommerce.com/api-reference/store-management/shipping-provider-api/shipping-provider/requestshippingrates).
-Format the request to check for merchant app credentials as Check Connection Options Request Payload, and the response should be formatted using the Check Connection Options Response Payload.
+Format the request to check for merchant app credentials as Check Connection Options request payload, and the response should be formatted using the Check Connection Options response payload.

 ### Error handling
 In the case of errors, include error messages in the response payload under the messages key.